 Eligibility for candidature for these elections varies, although the general criteria are that the candidate must:

 In addition, for these types of election, candidates must submit a deposit, which ranges from £500 to £10,000 depending on the election type.
-The deposit will only be returned if the candidate polls a specified percentage of votes, 2.5 percent or 5 percent depending on the election type.
+The deposit will only be returned if the candidate polls a specified percentage of votes, 2.5% or 5% depending on the election type.

 Enfield's Returning Officer deals with nominations for: